jasedragon/rea-challenge/README.md

   - AWS account:

   - SSH Keypair:
       In order to configure the OS and deploy the Sinatra application, an ssh keypair is required.
-Instructions for generating one can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#new-console) Ensure you download the private key in pem format and take note of the AWS "Name" for the keypair as this is required when Terraform creates the EC2 machine.
+Instructions for generating one can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#new-console) Ensure you download the private key in pem format and take note of the AWS "Name" for the keypair and set that in the [vars file](deploy/terraform/terraform.tfvars)

 New Heading
 ===========